AndiH/QuantifiedSelf/Commits/README.md

 ## Files
   * `createLocalDb.py` – Setups an SQLite3 database in which every commit is stored.
-More precisely, three columns are created: The hash value of the current commit, it's date and the commit message.
 Help output:

         usage: createLocalDb.py [-h] [--dropDB]